 The Story

-Our customer is interested in both our Eiger turntable and a Kuzma tonearm, so we got to thinking about how best to put a meaningful demo together for him.
-When you come to Galibier for an audition, drink plenty of coffee because we’ll frequently go through multiple arm/cartridge swaps during an extended day spent with us.
+Our customer was interested in both our Savoie turntable and a Kuzma tonearm, and we began to plan a strategy for putting on a meaningful demo for him.
+When you come to Galibier for an audition, be prepared for a marathon session if multiple arm and cartridge swaps are on the agenda.

 The Demo Strategy

-The initial strategy was obvious: to compare his Reed 2P and Lyra Atlas on both his turntable and the Eiger.
-Similarly, we intended to mount a Kuzma with his Lyra – on both his turntable as well as an Eiger.
+The initial strategy was straightforward: compare his Reed 2P and Lyra Atlas on both his turntable and then on the Savoie.
+The next step involved mounting a Kuzma and his Lyra on both turntables.

 Remounting the Reed 2P

-The first problem was a “mis-specified” pivot to spindle length – one with which we could not achieve a Baerwaald alignment with his Lyra cartridge.
+The first problem was a “mis-specified” pivot to spindle length.
+At the specified mounting distance, we ran out of adjustment range for a Baerwaald alignment with his Lyra cartridge.

-Back to the Eiger – Mounting the Reed
+Back to the Savoie – Mounting the Reed

-Returning to the Eiger, we used the non-standard height of the Reed to our advantage.
+Returning to the Savoie, we used the non-standard height of the Reed to our advantage.

 Since we’re not in the habit of wasting a $700 armboard for an experiment, we got creative, and fabricated an aluminum spacer block to bolt onto the Kuzma armboard.